jiaaahui/FYP/README.md

 - User credentials are stored encrypted, with enforced secure password policies.
 - The system is designed for usability, targeting a PSSUQ score of at least 5.0/7.0.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request, or open an issue for suggestions and bug reports.

-## License

-[Specify your license here, e.g., MIT License.]

-## Contact

-For questions or support, please contact [your email or GitHub profile link].